GoLu-Jii/CODE_Sherpa/README.md

 Overall, existing approaches emphasize *access to information* rather than *learning the codebase*.
 This gap motivates the need for a **proactive, step-by-step mechanism** that helps developers form an accurate mental model of a software system.

 ---
+**Unlike IDE navigation tools that expose relationships, CODE Sherpa orders and teaches them as a structured learning path.**
+---

 ## Prototype Overview